 The type of back injury or problem you are recovering from is a factor for deciding when you can return to your sport.
 These are general guidelines:

-- After having disk and other problems in more than one area of your spine, return to sports needs to be done carefully.
+- After having disk and other problems in your spine.
 You should be under the care of a health care provider or physical therapist.
 You should take even more care after surgeries that involve fusing bones of your spine together.

 Making muscles and ligaments stronger and more flexible